Removing gold from electronics

 By heating the IC's with aqua regia at 300 °C the IC's (molding compound, copper pins and gold wire) were dissolved leaving the molding compound at the bottom.
 Then I filtered the solution and neutralize the nitric acid using a urea.
 After doing all this I'm not successful in precipitating the gold, using sodium sulfite.
 What I get was a black powder and white powder at the bottom.
 I burn to melt these powders and obtain a black colored metal not gold.

-If somebody from you guys out their who have experience in recovering the gold from IC's can you please share to me some tips or more accurate, economical and safer process that what I'm doing.
+If somebody from you guys out there who have experience in recovering the gold from IC's can you please share to me some tips or more accurate, economical and safer process that what I'm doing.
 I already tried three times in perfecting the aqua regia process to recover the gold from my IC by not Successful.
-Desperate to for your help.Alex Master
+Desperate for your help.Alex Master

 Scrap Buyer - Makati, Metro Manila, Philippines

-I have used aqua regia to dissolve gold and silver from e-junk.
+Q. I have used aqua regia to dissolve gold and silver from e-junk.
 Can the electroplating system be used to bring the dissolved gold back to gold metal?
 If it can be done what material should the anode and cathode be ?
 What acid should be used?
 Also, how and what is used to bring back the dissolved silver?BILL Luxmore

 hobbyist - PEACHLAND , BC, CANADA

 Hi Doug.
 Thanks for your answers, but it's not fair or realistic to characterize the readers as "those who have the answers won't share them".
 Informative postings have already been offered by Panjala Mukesh, Arnold Hoskins, Richard Alcorn, Peter Couture, Rhangy Smith, Adrian Meador, and others.
 Other readers suggested books which describe everything one might want to know, feeling that people should read up and acquire some chemistry & refining background before possibly endangering themself or wasting gold with inefficient procedures.